bluemont/kria/README.md

 [lein-protobuf]: https://github.com/flatland/lein-protobuf
 [riak_pb]: https://github.com/basho/riak_pb

+As of September 2014, thanks to a [recommendation from Basho][ml-1], Kria uses the Riak protobuf files via Maven, instead of keeping its own copy (which was prone to get stale).

-## Before Running the REPL or Tests
+## Before Running the Tests

-This section is intended for developers who want to run the included tests with `lein test` or start a REPL with `lein repl`.
-You'll need to do two
+This section is intended for developers who want to run the included tests with `lein test`.
+Since the tests use Riak Search, please ensure that search is enabled.
-things: compile the Java sources and enable Riak Search.

-### Compile Java

-Before you can run `lein test` or `lein repl`, you'll need to compile the `*.java` files by running:

-    lein with-profile base javac

-This will compile the `src/java/**/*.java` files, making them available to the Clojure files.

-If you don't do this, you will likely see this error:

-    Caused by: java.lang.ClassNotFoundException: com.basho.riak.protobuf.RiakPB$RpbGetServerInfoResp
-      at java.net.URLClassLoader$1.run(URLClassLoader.java:366)
-      at java.net.URLClassLoader$1.run(URLClassLoader.java:355)
-      at java.security.AccessController.doPrivileged(Native Method)

-The above command only uses the `base` profile, not the `dev` profile.
-This prevents `dev/user.clj` from being loaded, which requires the Java compilation step as a prerequisite.

-### Enable Riak Search

-The kria tests use Riak Search, so you will need to ensure that search is enabled.
 Check that your `riak.conf` file has `search = on`.

 ## Message Terminology